CattoYT/ValorantCommsBot/README.md

 # ValorantCommsBot

+Have you ever wanted to communicate with your teammates in Valorant, but you're too scared or don't have a mic?
+Well, here ya go!

-A valorant bot that can be used to automate communications using voice clips from different games.
+This is a valorant bot that can be used to automate communications using voice clips from different games.
 This was written because I was bored + inspiration from SociallyIneptWeeb

 This bot was partially written because I hate talking in VC with random people, so why not spend half a year making a program to do it for me?